 And the wisdom to know the difference.

-- I am going to read a page or so of announcements and then we are going to jump right into the meeting.
+- I am going to read a page or so and then we are going to jump right into the meeting.

 - READ ……PA-A Preamble